Our Top Tips for Bed Bugs in Twin Falls, ID and the Surrounding Area

 • How Quickly Do Bed Bugs Reproduce?

-After mating, female bed bugs can lay up to 7 eggs per day and will continue to lay eggs for around 10 days thereafter.
+After mating, female bed bugs can lay up to seven eggs per day and will continue to lay eggs for around 10 days thereafter.
 Females often do not feed during this time and may deposit eggs in cracks, crevices, and voids up to 35 feet from their host.

 • How do you get bed bugs?